 - Don’t move about when players are about to take a shot.

-- Wait for all the players in the tournament to putt out before moving on to the next tee (if you are new to spectating, you can take your cue from other spectators).
+- Wait for all the players in the tournament to putt before moving on to the next tee (if you are new to spectating, you can take your cue from other spectators).

 - Don’t take or make cell phone calls while spectating.
-The best idea is to turn your phone off completely.
+The best idea is to turn your cell phone off completely.
 (Cell phones are banned from many tournaments)